Skip to content

 4. build DIY raised beds for self-growing on the terrace

-In addition to the hanging and standing flower pots, you can also create a slightly larger raised bed that ends at one side of your patio, for example.
-It can be built quite easily from environmentally friendly, regional wood or even upcycle from old euro pallets.
+In addition to the hanging and standing flower pots, you can also directly create a somewhat larger raised bed, which, for example, closes off one side of your terrace.
+It is quite uncomplicated to build from environmentally friendly, regional woods or even upcycle from old euro pallets.

 Depending on what plants you grow in it, your raised bed will then serve as a Food source and insect-friendly, effective privacy screen.
-Fittingly I can offer you the Book Permaculture for self-supporters where you really learn everything you need to know to grow your own from your patio or garden.
+Fittingly I can offer you the Book Permaculture for self-supporters recommend by really learning everything you need to know to grow your own from the terrace or in the garden.

-Tip: You can find detailed tips on this in the separate blog article on the Urban Gardening.
-Vertical farming", which is becoming increasingly popular, can also be a sensible alternative for greening your own patio.
+Tip: You can find detailed tips on this in the separate blog article about the Urban Gardening.
+Vertical farming", which is becoming increasingly popular, can also be a sensible alternative for greening your own terrace.

 5. place a durable barbecue on the terrace

 There is hardly anything more sociable than barbecuing together on the terrace.
-Of course, you should do without a waste-producing disposable barbecue!
-But whether charcoal, gas or electric grill makes hardly any difference from an ecological point of view, according to TÜV Rheinland₁.
-Just make sure that it is as durable as possible and support the Longest possible service life by a suitable cover.
+Of course, you should do without a waste-producing disposable grill!
+But whether charcoal, gas or electric grill makes little difference from an ecological point of view, according to TÜV Rheinland₁.
+Just make sure it is as durable as possible and support the Longest possible service life by a suitable cover.

-In terms of sustainability, however, it is much more important what you put on the barbecue.
-For example, more than 15,000 liters of water are used to produce one kilogram of meat.
-In addition, the Factory farming is largely responsible for the deforestation of the rainforests.
-In addition to animal suffering, there is also the enormous climate impact.
-Experiments therefore, avoid grilled food of animal origin as far as possible.
+In terms of sustainability, however, what you put on the grill is much more crucial.
+To produce one kilogram of meat, for example, more than 15,000 liters of water are used.
+In addition, the Factory farming The use of the oil and gas industry is largely responsible for the deforestation of the rainforests.
+In addition to the animal suffering, there is also the enormous climate impact.
+Trials therefore, to avoid grilled food of animal origin as far as possible.

 For your next patio barbecue, prefer instead prefer purely vegetable alternatives.
-Even with a vegan diet, nobody has to go without Steaks, sausages or grilled cheese do without.
+Even with a vegan diet today no one has to go without Steaks, sausages or grilled cheese do without.
 In addition, countless types of vegetables can also be wonderfully prepared in a grill tray.

-Tip: You can find more inspiration for eco-friendly barbecuing in the article on vegan barbecue.
+Tip: For more inspiration on eco-friendly grilling, check out the article on vegan barbecue.

-6. use a natural wind and privacy screen for the patio area
+6. use a natural windbreak and privacy screen for the terrace area.

 An environmentally friendly privacy screen for your terrace

-A sustainable terrace should of course also Privacy protect the residents - and at the same time as Windbreak serve.
+Also, a sustainable terrace should, of course, take into account the Privacy of the residents - and at the same time also as a Windbreak serve.

-In addition to small potted plants, raised beds, piles of wood, overgrown Stone walls and Privacy fences from the hardware store or large trees, hedges and bushesyou can also use the following for these purposes, sustainable alternatives ready
+In addition to small potted plants, raised beds, piles of wood, overgrown Stone walls and Privacy fences from the hardware store or large trees, hedges and bushesFor these purposes, you can also use the following, sustainable alternatives ready

 • Wattle fences (e.g. from willow rods)